 After noting the important work of the Sanitary and Christian Commissions, Lincoln went on to say, “When is this war to end?
 I do not wish to name a day when it will end, lest the end should not come at the given time.
 We accepted this war, and did not begin it.
 We accepted it for an object, and when that object is accomplished the war will end; and I hope to God it will never end until that object is accomplished.”

-These comments by Lincoln were powerful words at a difficult time.
-Although Lincoln had been re-nominated by his party, his re-election in the fall was by no means assured.
-The North was still reeling the devastating Battle of the Wilderness in May.
-After the Wilderness came Cold Harbor, where more than 9,000 men were killed in one hour.
+Lincoln spoke these powerful words at a difficult time.
+Although the Republicans had re-nominated Lincoln, his re-election in the fall was by no means assured.
+The North still reeled from the devastating Battle of the Wilderness in May.
+After the Wilderness followed Cold Harbor; more than 9,000 men died in one hour.
 In the six weeks before this speech, General Grant’s army had seen 52,000 casualties; people as close to the President as Mrs. Lincoln were demanding Grant’s removal.
 Lincoln stood firm: “I can’t spare him.
 He fights!”
-As losses mounted and morale in the North teetered, Lincoln also faced the popular George McClellan, who was running for President as a Democrat, and urging a negotiated settlement with the South to end the war.
+As losses mounted and morale in the North teetered, Lincoln also faced the popular George McClellan.
+McClellan, the Democrat Party’s candidate for president, urged a negotiated settlement with the South to end the war.

-After Lincoln concluded his comments, the next toast was directed to General Wallace.
-Lew made a brief speech intended to support Lincoln’s stance by declaring that General Grant was the right man in the right place.
-Lew said his mind was free from all doubt that Grant would capture the rebel capital and capture Lee’s forces.
+After Lincoln concluded his comments, the others toasted General Wallace.
+Lew made a brief speech intended to support Lincoln’s stance.
+He declared that General Grant was the right man in the right place.
+In addition, Lew said his mind was free from all doubt that Grant would capture the rebel capital and capture Lee’s forces.

-After Wallace’s comments, Edward Everett was toasted.
-In contrast to his long speech at Gettysburg, Everett kept his comments brief, saying in part: “After such an address from the man who has borne upon his shoulder the cares and burdens of this struggle, what can I acceptably say?”
+After Wallace’s comments, the group toasted Edward Everett.
+In contrast to his long speech at Gettysburg, Everett kept his comments brief.
+He said, “After such an address from the man who has borne upon his shoulder the cares and burdens of this struggle, what can I acceptably say?”